 Work on COVID-19 pandemic

 Importance of untested infectious individuals for the suppression of COVID-19 epidemics: We developed compartmental models that incorporate both reported and unreported infectious individuals in the COVID-19 outbreak.
 These models were used to analyse strategies to suppress the virus in Germany, the Hubei province of China, Italy, Spain and the UK.
-The research provided evidence to confirm that: (i) more than 50% of infectious individuals were not tested for infection at the early stages of the epidemic, (ii) reducing the underlying transmission of untested cases was crucial to suppress the virus, and (iii) establishing herd immunity was not feasible during the early months of the epidemic. (see paper)
+The research provided evidence to confirm that: (i) more than 50% of infectious individuals were not tested for infection at the early stages of the epidemic, (ii) reducing the underlying transmission of untested cases was crucial to suppress the virus, and (iii) establishing herd immunity was not feasible during the early months of the epidemic. (see a paper in Scientific Reports and early results in medRxiv)

 Machine learning to attribute individuals to sources